Lifeguard Training in Amador County

 Requirements for Lifeguard Training in Amador County

-• 16 years or older to work at a beach or waterfront facility
+• 16 years or older to work at beaches or waterfront facilities

-Participants must also demonstrate the following prerequisite skills to successfully complete the course:
+Candidates must also demonstrate the following prerequisite skills to successfully complete the course:

-• Swim 300 yards continuously, using the following strokes:
+Swim 300 yards continuously, using:

 • 100 yards of breaststroke using a pull, breath, kick, and glide sequence

-• 100 yards of either front crawl or breaststroke (or a combination of both)
+• 100 yards of front crawl or breaststroke (or a combination of both)

 • Surface dive 7–10 feet to retrieve a 10-pound object